-The doctoral minor and graduate/professional certificate program has three special features:
+The doctoral minor and graduate/professional certificate have three special features:

 - Training emphasizes programmatic efforts that seek to prevent the development of problematic outcomes and to promote optimal functioning in individuals or groups across the life course.